Hikaru-13915/Pytorch-Lightning-Introduction/README.md

 | ②  | PyToch PTQ  | Unavailable | Unavailable | Available |
 | ③  | PyTorchLightning QAT callbacks  | Available | Available | Available |

+①, ②, and ③ in the table were checked using quant_lightning_qat.py, quant_lightning_ptq.py, and quant_with_only_lightning.py, respectively.